ministryofjustice/mkdocs-tech-docs-template/docs/setup/README.md

 ## Update mkdocs.yml

-So that the template displays properly, in `mkdocs.yml` insert the relevant values for `site_name` and `repo_url`, and set the `theme` so that it uses our MKDocs tech docs template:
+So that the template displays properly, in `mkdocs.yml` insert the relevant values for `site_name` and `repo_url`, and set the `theme` so that it uses our MkDocs tech docs template:

 ```
 - site_name: <your-website-name>